 3 Must branching be local?
+The case for nonlocal branching

 Based on the above analysis, it can be argued that Bob does not branch immediately after Alice's measurement.
 Moreover, it is also inappropriate to say that Bob is located in both Alice+'s and Alice-'s worlds (McQueen and Vaidman, 2018; Ney, 2024).
-The better expression should be that Bob does not exist in Alice's worlds and he is outside these worlds (before the influence of Alice's measurement arrives at Bob's lab).
+The better expression is that Bob does not exist in Alice's worlds and he is outside these worlds (before the influence of Alice's measurement arrives at Bob's lab).
 According to Wallace (2012, p.307), "branching is not a global phenomenon", and since decoherence takes time, the branching event "propagates outwards at the speed of whatever dynamical interaction is causing decoherence - in practice, it propagates out at the speed of light."
 Does this mean that branching must be local?
-As we will see, the answer is negative.
+As we will see, the answer is negative for entangled states.